Physically-Motivated Guiding States for Local Hamiltonians: State Type Variations and Implications

-Here we provide a brief description and justification for the \textit{physically motivated} classes of states.
-We consider these to be part of the broader family of semi-classical states considered in this work since they can be both efficiently prepared and described classically.

-\subparagraph{Fixed-Weight States.} The first state type variation we consider is the fixed-weight state.
+The first state type variation we consider is the fixed-weight state.
 A fixed-weight state is a state that is a superposition of computational basis states with Hamming weight $k\in [n]$.
+Let $X_{n,k}$ denote a subset of binary strings of length $n$ with Hamming weight $k$.
 We formally denote these states as